 Prison and probation services have traditionally been human-centred organizations, although technology has been integral to the very character of imprisonment since its inception, in order to create a secure institution and to protect society.
 Digital technologies could be seen as replacing the traditional forms of imprisonment like locks, bars and bolts.
 However, also in these organizations we are seeing development where machines are able to perform cognitive and practical tasks hitherto associated only with human capabilities.
 Much work in prison and probation services includes heightened ethical and security questions due to the special nature of these organizations and their persons.
-These questions present an extra challenge to prison and probation services.

-2. All processes related to the design, development, maintenance and use of AI and related digital technologies, including those related to the prison and probation services and the private companies acting on their behalf should be in conformity with the relevant national and international legal norms and should be clearly defined by law (principle of legality and legal certainty).
+2. All processes related to the design, development and maintenance of AI and related digital technologies to be used by the prison and probation services and the private companies acting on their behalf should be in conformity with the relevant national and international legal norms and should be defined by law (principle of legality and legal certainty).

-National policies and regulations should be established regarding the use of AI and related digital technologies also in the prison and probation services.
-These policies and regulations should follow the principles and recommendations stated on the international level by the Council of Europe.

-Adequate and effective guarantees against arbitrary and abusive practices due to the application of an AI and related digital technologies in the public sector should be afforded by the national law.
+Legal frameworks and policies should be established regarding the use of AI and related digital technologies also in the prison and probation services.
+These rules and policies should follow the principles and recommendations stated on the international level by the Council of Europe.
+Adequate and effective guarantees against arbitrary and abusive practices due to the application of AI and related digital technologies in the public sector should be afforded by the national law.